 More and more enterprises are updating their content management technology from traditional full-stack CMSes to headless CMSes.
 While IT architects and developers praise this transition, it could leave people with less technical knowledge out in the cold.

-From the point of view of digital marketers and content creators, headless CMSes appears to lack some features that they are accustomed to.
+From the point of view of digital marketers and content creators, headless CMSes appear to lack some features that they are accustomed to.
 At the same time, these CMSes expand their ability to manage experiences from a single website to multi-channel digital products.
 It’s no wonder that some people are a bit overwhelmed.

 I made this transition myself, and I’m here to help you become friends with your new headless CMS.
 I’ll walk you through the opportunities that headless offers and give you a gentle nudge toward new ways of working with content and user-experience design.